tintin10q/headless-henk/README.md

 ## How to get reddit jwt?

 The easiest way is to just run `login.py` to get a token.
+This will also automatically add the token to the config.toml.
+You can also run `login.py` by doing `poetry run login`

 You can also go to the website: